6 exceptions to paying tax on forgiven debt

 Example: John was successfully sued for $500,000.
 He subsequently filed for bankruptcy and had the $500,000 debt, among other debts, canceled.
 John does not pay tax on the canceled debt.

 Exception 2: Mortgage debt forgiven due to foreclosure.
 Thanks to the Mortgage Forgiveness Debt Relief Act, which took effect in 2007, you probably do not have to pay tax on debt forgiven when you lost your home.
-The act had been set to expire after the 2012 tax year, but was extended by a year in the "fiscal cliff" negotiations that concluded in the first days of 2013.
-Although the extension has now expired, if the debt was forgiven in the calendar years 2007 through 2013, it should qualify for this exclusion.
+Originally set to expire after the 2012 tax year, it has been extended twice, most recently in December 2014 to include the calendar years 2007 through 2014, so forgiven mortgage debt in those years should qualify for this exclusion.

 Example: Joe and Emily lost their home when their adjustable rate mortgage reset at a higher rate, Joe lost his job, and the value of their home dropped by one-third.
 Joe and Emily owed $380,000 on their home, but after expenses, the bank only realized $300,000 from the sale.
 The bank reports $80,000 as canceled debt, which prior to the Mortgage Forgiveness Debt Relief Act would have been taxable income.
 Fortunately for Joe and Emily, the canceled mortgage debt is not considered taxable income.